AnuragSharma786/HR-Attrition-Analytics/README.md

 # End-to-End HR Attrition Analytics: ETL Pipeline & Executive Dashboard

 ## 📌 Project Overview
-This project is a complete end-to-end data analytics solution designed to identify the root causes of employee attrition at Elevate Labs.
+This project is a complete end-to-end data analytics solution designed to identify the root causes of employee attrition at Apex Global Industries.
 I built a custom ETL pipeline to process raw HR data, loaded it into a MySQL database, executed complex SQL queries to extract business insights, and visualized the findings in an interactive Power BI executive dashboard.

 ---